 This course provides a study of the techniques used in art, music, storytelling and dramatic activities with young children, birth through age eight, with emphasis on interdisciplinary learning.
 Students plan, implement and evaluate experiences that will contribute to the creative, motor, affective, perceptual, cognitive and aesthetic development of the young child.

 This course examines child development from conception to age eight by considering the complex interaction between heredity and environmental factors.
 Children's physical, social, emotional and cognitive development are discussed as well as the implications for developmentally appropriate practice.
 It includes the theories of Erikson, Piaget and Vygotsky.
-Students will be required to observe children in a child care setting (10 hours).
+Students will be required to observe children in a child care setting for up to 10 hours.

 This course will explore administrative issues relating to leadership in early childhood education: management styles, staff development and supervision including teacher training, staff collegiality, retention and evaluation as well as collaboration with parents and community.
 This course meets the director credential requirements for the foundational level.